bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 This document specifies version 1.00 of the RadioTAG protocol.

-The RadioTAG protocol defines how a receiver (e.g. an IP-enabled radio) discovers whether a broadcaster supports RadioTAG and if so how it then communicates with a broadcaster-provided web service to record the time and station being listened to.
+The RadioTAG protocol defines how a client (e.g. an IP-enabled radio) discovers whether a broadcaster supports RadioTAG and if so how it then communicates with a broadcaster-provided web service to record the time and station being listened to.

-The protocol defines how a receiver obtains authorization to store data on the server and how it can become paired with a user account so that data can be accessed via the web.
+The protocol defines how a client obtains authorization to store data on the server and how it can become paired with a user account so that data can be accessed via the web.

-The protocol also defines the format and content of the requests and responses that pass between the receiver and server.
+The protocol also defines the format and content of the requests and responses that pass between the client and server.

 ## How to read this document